qfpl/reflex-realworld-workshop/SETUP.md

   - http://localhost:8001 - Workshop code
   - http://localhost:8080 - Local Hoogle Server

-Once you have this setup, you should just be able to `git pull && git submodule update` and rerun both ob runs on the night before lamdbajam.
+Once you have this setup, you should just be able to `git pull` and rerun both ob runs on the night before lamdbajam.
 This will ensure you have the latest code and there should be no huge redownloads or needing to download the whole image again.

 Please watch the repo for releases and/or join gitter to keep in touch or ask questions! :)